MainSourcesMongo

 })

 Change stream events are retained for 3 hours by default (configurable up to 7 days via the change_stream_log_retention_duration cluster parameter).
-If the connector is paused longer than the retention window, a full re-snapshot will be required.
+If the connector is paused longer than the retention window, a full re snapshot is required.

-Amazon DocumentDB is VPC-only and does not provide public endpoints.
-Supermetal must be running within the same VPC as your DocumentDB cluster, or connected via VPN/SSH tunnel.
+Amazon DocumentDB is VPC only and provides no public endpoints.
+The Supermetal agent must run within the same VPC as your DocumentDB cluster, or connect through a VPN or SSH tunnel.

-Amazon DocumentDB supports IAM-based authentication as an alternative to password auth.
-Add authMechanism=MONGODB-AWS to the connection string — credentials are automatically sourced from the EC2 instance's IAM role.
+Amazon DocumentDB supports IAM authentication as an alternative to password auth.
+Add authMechanism=MONGODB-AWS to the connection string and credentials are sourced from the EC2 instance's IAM role.

 Last updated on